GEIGEIGEIST/TOTEM/docs/buildguide.md

 ***

-## POWER SWITCHES (only required for bluetooth build)
+## POWER SWITCHES (only required for Bluetooth build)

 Apply a tiny bit of solder on the bigger, outer pads on top of the PCB.

 ![power switch pads](/docs/images/buildguide/power_01.jpg)

-The power switch has some tiny knobs on its bottom, which fits into the PCB holes.
-Hold it in place with tweezers and than reheat the solder on the pad.
-After this you can solder the other pad and the three pins.
+The power switch has some tiny knobs on its bottom, which fit into the PCB holes.
+Hold it in place with tweezers and then reheat the solder on the pad.
+After this, you can solder the other pad and the three pins.

 ![power switch](/docs/images/buildguide/power_02.jpg)